Divorce in Vermont (2026)

 When to Consult an Attorney

-Vermont’s no-fault framework, broad property division authority, and detailed maintenance factors require careful analysis of each family’s circumstances.
+Vermont’s no-fault framework, all-property division authority, and detailed maintenance factors require careful analysis of each family’s circumstances.
+The two-tier residency requirement adds a timing dimension that should be understood early in the process.
 Whether your case is straightforward or involves complex financial issues, consider scheduling a free consultation with a family law attorney to understand your rights under Vermont law.

 Frequently Asked Questions